- Parents Home

 - Keep away from curtains and furniture.

-- Extinguish them before you go to bed.
+- Make sure the flame is completely out before you go to bed.

 - Don't let older kids and teens use candles unsupervised in their rooms.